Proton mass decompositions in the NNLO QCD: Twist decomposition in the scheme

 using (\ref{bytw4byac}).

-Remarkably, this resolves not only (iii) but also (i), (ii), as we now demonstrate: using the NNLO values (\ref{aat2}), (\ref{explicitresults}) and their evolution as functions of $\mu$, we evaluate each term of (\ref{new4term}) as displayed in Fig.~\ref{fig2}, which is accurate to a few percent uncertainties, similarly as in Fig.~\ref{piechart}; the numbers shown inside Fig.~\ref{fig2}(a) have the uncertainties at most $\pm 1$ only in the last digit.
-Note that the twist-four quark contribution ${\cal M}_q/4$ of (\ref{new4term}) is too small ($-2$\%~of $M$) to show up in Fig.~\ref{fig2}(a).
-In Fig.~\ref{fig2}(b), we see that the $\mu$ dependence of the twist-two terms of (\ref{new4term}) yields the similar values $3A_q(0, \mu)/4\simeq 3A_g(0, \mu)/4\simeq 0.37$ for $10~{\rm GeV}\lesssim \mu\lesssim 20~{\rm GeV}$~\footnote{ The approach to the well-known asymptotic limit, $A_q(0, \infty) = n_f/(4C_F+n_f)$, $A_g(0, \infty) = 4C_F/(4C_F+n_f)$, is quite slow, see, e.g., \cite{Tanaka:2022wzy}.}; hence, the crossing of the quark and gluon twist-two contributions around the hadronic scale does not arise in Fig.~\ref{fig2}(b), and (i) is resolved.
+Remarkably, this allows us to resolve not only the point (iii) but also (i) and (ii), as we now demonstrate: using the NNLO values (\ref{aat2}), (\ref{explicitresults}) and their evolution as functions of $\mu$, we evaluate each term of (\ref{new4term}) as displayed in Fig.~\ref{fig2}, which is accurate to a few percent uncertainties, similarly as in Fig.~\ref{piechart}; the numbers shown inside Fig.~\ref{fig2}(a) have the uncertainties at most $\pm 1$ only in the last digit.
+Note that the twist-four quark contribution $\frac{1}{4}{\cal M}_q$ of (\ref{new4term}) is too small ($-2$\%~of $M$) to show up in Fig.~\ref{fig2}(a).
+In Fig.~\ref{fig2}(b), we see that the $\mu$ dependence of the twist-two terms of~(\ref{new4term}) yields the similar values $\frac{3}{4}A_q(0, \mu)\simeq \frac{3}{4}A_g(0, \mu)\simeq 0.37$ for $10~{\rm GeV}\lesssim \mu\lesssim 20~{\rm GeV}$~\footnote{ The approach to the well-known asymptotic limit, $A_q(0, \infty) = \frac{n_f}{4C_F+n_f}$ and $A_g(0, \infty) = \frac{4C_F}{4C_F+n_f}$, is quite slow; see, e.g., \cite{Tanaka:2022wzy}.}; hence, the crossing of the quark and gluon twist-two contributions around the hadronic scale does not arise in Fig.~\ref{fig2}(b), and (i) is cleared.
 Now, Fig.~\ref{fig2}(a) could represent a universal qualitative picture of the proton-mass structure.